therealbill/libredis/README.md

 The client code is a fork from [Goredis](https://github.com/xuyu/goredis).
-The code is being cleaned up and rewritten for better performance.
+The code is being cleaned up and rewritten for better performance and developer usability.

 #### API Volatility